stephenkarpeles/annualreport.bcbsri.com-2021/README.md

 - The main branch for this repo is `main`.
 Pushing to this branch will deploy to the root Netlify site (https://eager-mccarthy-87638e.netlify.app)
 - The development branch for this repo is `development`.
 Pushing to this branch will deploy to the Netlify development site: (https://development--eager-mccarthy-87638e.netlify.app)

+### Environment

+- Use `.env.development` for environment variables required to build the site for local development
+- Use `.env.production` for environment variables required on production builds

+Environment variables are stored in 1Password as a secure note called ".env.development - BCBSRI Annual Report - 2021".
+If you don't have access to this, please ask the project team.

 ### For troubleshooting and more information: